Mettlen–Lavorgo powerline: History

 The powerline was built in 1948–1949.
 In 2006, 17 transmission towers between Sisikon and Ingenbohl and in 2008, 28 transmission towers between Arth and Küssnacht am Rigi were replaced.

-On 28 September 2003, during a storm, two trees hit the powerline in Brunnen causing a major blackout in Italy.
+On 28 September 2003, during a storm, two trees hit the powerline in Brunnen, causing a major blackout in Italy.

 The loss of power affected most of all peninsula; nearly 50 million people remained cut-off for up to 18 hours.

 Description

 On the 52 km long section from Mettlen to Amsteg it shares the pylons with the Gotthard Powerline.
 After Amsteg the Lukmanier Powerline runs on its own track.

 On the section between Mettlen and Amsteg 160 pylons are used with two level and three level arrangements of the conductors.
 For the 53 km long section between Amsteg and Lavorgo over the Lukmanier Pass 145 pylons for one circuit with one level arrangement of the three conductors are used.
 The mean height of the used pylons is 30 m.

 A unique aspect of this line is the 75-metre-high anchor pylon, which stands on 28-metre-high feet of concrete in the artificial lake of Santa Maria, canton Graubünden.
 This pylon was built in 1949 as a normal pylon.
 At the construction of the Santa María Dam it was replaced in 1957 by the existing pylon on concrete feet to protect the steel construction from the water and at wintertime from ice on the lake.
 This pylon carries one crossarm for one circuit.

 The mean span width of the line is 350 m, the biggest span width between two pylons is 890 m.
-As conductors bundles of two and three conductors of Aldrey (a aluminium-magnesium-silicon alloy) with a cross section of 550 mm2 are used.
+As conductors bundles of two and three conductors of Aldrey (an aluminium-magnesium-silicon alloy) with a cross section of 550 mm2 are used.
 The diameter of each single conductor is 30.5 mm.
 As ground wire two steel ropes with a cross section of 80 mm2 are used.

 In the Mittelplatten area, the culminating point, the powerline consists of the highest transmission tower in the Swiss power grid, stationed 2,490 m above sea level.
 The steel lattice mast is 43.5 m tall.